 Audit Committee Member Relevant Education and Experience Harold Wolkin (Chair) Mr. Wolkin is an accomplished investment banker and financial analyst with over 30 years of experience.
 Mr. Wolkin joined BMO Nesbitt Burns as a senior research analyst in 1983.
 He went on to serve as managing director in the Diversified Industries Group of BMO Capital Markets until January 2008.
 Most recently, Mr. Wolkin served as Executive Vice-President and Head of Investment Banking for Dundee Capital Markets.
 Mr. Wolkin currently serves on a number of public company boards.
 He was the past President of the CFA Society of Toronto and has been a member of the Chartered Financial Institute since 1980.
 He is a member of the Institute of Corporate Directors.
 Mr. Wolkin received a Bachelor of Arts in Economics from York University and a Master of Arts in Economics and Finance from The University of Toronto.
-Christian Godin Mr. Godin is the former Head of Equities at Montrusco Bolton Investments Inc. ("Montrusco"), a Montreal-based investment firm, and previously sat on its board of directors.
-He was also a member of the Management Committee of Montrusco.
+Christian Godin Mr. Godin works at Inovestor Asset Management since 2018 where he acts as President and Board member.
+He is the former Head of Equities at Montrusco Bolton Investments Inc. ("Montrusco"), sat on its board of directors and was a member of the Management Committee.
 Prior to joining Montrusco in 2001, Mr. Godin worked for Merrill Lynch Canada where he was a director and senior equity research analyst.
 He also worked for Midland Walwyn Capital and CTI Capital.
 Christian holds a Bachelor of Business Administration from Université du Québec à Montréal and a Master of Science in Administration specialized in Finance from HEC Montréal.
-Cathy Steiner Ms. Steiner has over 20 years experience as an investment banker and strategic advisor working with healthcare and growth companies.
-She is Principal and Healthcare Lead for Origin Merchant Partners, a mergers & acquisitions advisory and investment banking firm, since January 2018.
-Prior to joining Origin, she was CFO for technology companies through capital raising and M&A transactions (2014 - 2016).
-Previously Ms. Steiner was Managing Director for Nucleus GC (2002 - 2014), a boutique healthcare advisory firm, and led Healthcare Investment Banking for CIBC World Markets and Yorkton Securities.
-Ms. Steiner holds an MBA (Schulich School of Business at York University), MSc (Immunology) (McMaster University) and CPA, CA designation.